Fiction & Drama

 Whilst she’s currently a teacher at a special needs school, writing continues to be a constant in Pam’s life.
 She joined the Afrikan Heritage Writers group in 2014 and contributed poetry and prose pieces (which she performs) to the collective’s anthology 100 Years Unheard – WW1 and the Afrikan Diasporan Woman (2018).

 Pam’s highly commended short story Soul Talking was published in the City of Stories (2017) compilation from Spread the Word; and she is an alumnus of the writer development agency’s London Writers Award (2019).
-She has since completed her debut novel A Trace of Sun and won the BlackInk New Writing Prize 2022 for her short story Hibiscus.
+She won the BlackInk New Writing Prize 2022 for her short story Hibiscus.

 Pam’s work has the black experience at its heart with a focus on the importance of family and the need to belong – although always in unique ways.